-For example, one party is threatening the other party with “If you do not sell this phone at RM 1000, I will buy the same phone from the next shop who is interested to sell at the same price.
+For example, one party is threatening the other party with, “If you do not sell this phone at RM 1000, I will buy the same phone from the next shop who is interested in selling it at the same price.
 The owner believed the customer’s bluff and agreed to sell the phone at RM 1000.

 Chicken Tactic in Negotiation Example-2

-For example, The customer said that he wants the furniture to be ready on the weekend or else he will find another shop.
+For example, The customer said he wants the furniture to be ready on the weekend or find another shop.
 The shop owner became agree to deliver furniture before the due date believing the customer’s bluff.